rpiontik/ThingJS-stdi/implementation/HTTP.md

   transfer_encoding: TE_NONE, // default

   // `params` are the URL parameters to be sent with the request
-  // Must be a plain object or a URLSearchParams object
   params: {
     ID: 12345
   },